AnuradhaLiyanage/Playwright-Automation-Assessment/README.md

 # Playwright-Automation-Assessment
-This is assessment base project that is held by the Wiley. it assess the QE automation.
+This is an assessment-based project that is held by Wiley. it assesses the QE automation.